CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab28-Gettingstarted.md

 By the end of this lab, you will be able to:

-1. **Create Custom Vision resources:** Provision both training and prediction resources in Azure to support image classification.
+1. **Create Custom Vision resources:** Provision both training and prediction resources in Azure to support object detection workflows.

-2. **Set up a Custom Vision project:** Create a new project in the Custom Vision portal and configure it for fruit classification.
+2. **Set up a Custom Vision project:** Create an Object Detection project in the Custom Vision portal and connect it to your training resource.

-3. **Upload and tag images:** Add images of apples, bananas, and oranges to the project and assign appropriate tags for training.
+3. **Upload and tag images:** Add fruit images (apples, bananas, oranges), draw bounding boxes, and assign the correct tags for each object.

-4. **Train and evaluate a model:** Run a training iteration, review performance metrics like precision and recall, and validate the model’s accuracy.

-5. **Test the model with sample images:** Use Quick Test to submit images and review classification probabilities.

-6. **Use the training API in Cloud Shell:** Configure authentication, clone the repository, and run Python code to automate model retraining.
+4. **Use the Training SDK from Cloud Shell:** Configure authentication, clone the repo, and run Python code to programmatically upload tagged images from JSON.

+5. **Train, evaluate, and validate the detector**: Run a training iteration, review Precision, Recall, and mAP metrics, then use Quick Test to verify predicted boxes, labels, and confidence scores.

-7. **Publish the trained model:** Link the model to your prediction resource and make it available for use in applications.
+6. **Publish the best iteration:** Publish the trained model to the prediction resource and obtain the prediction endpoint and key.

-8. **Build and run a client application:** Configure a Python client app with prediction details, test classification on sample images, and view probability scores.
+7. **Build and run a client application:** Configure a lightweight Python client to call the prediction API and render bounding boxes on test images for end-to-end inference.

 ## Pre-requisites

-* Basic understanding of **computer vision concepts**, including image classification and tagging.
+* Basic understanding of **computer vision concepts**
 * Familiarity with the **Azure portal**, including how to create and manage resources.
 * Experience using **Azure Cloud Shell** for running Python scripts and managing environments.
-* An active Azure subscription with permissions to create Custom Vision resources in the assigned resource group.

 * Basic knowledge of **Python programming** and working in a terminal or shell environment.

 ## Architecture

-The lab architecture demonstrates how Azure AI Custom Vision enables image classification by combining resource provisioning, model training, and client application integration:
+The lab architecture demonstrates how Azure AI Custom Vision enables object detection by combining resource provisioning, model training, and client application integration:

-1. **Custom Vision Training and Prediction Resources:** Provision two resources in Azure—one for training the image classification model and another for serving predictions through an endpoint.
+1. **Custom Vision Training and Prediction Resources:** Provision two resources in Azure one for training the object detection model and another for serving predictions (labels, bounding boxes, confidences) through a secure endpoint.

-2. **Custom Vision Portal:** Create and manage a project in the Custom Vision portal, upload and tag images, and train the classification model.
+2. **Custom Vision Portal:** Create and manage an Object Detection project, upload images, draw bounding boxes, tag objects, train iterations, and publish the best model.

-3. **Azure Cloud Shell:** Configure a development environment in Cloud Shell to install dependencies, clone code repositories, and run Python scripts for automated training and testing.
+3. **Azure Cloud Shell:** Configure a development environment to install dependencies, clone the repository, and run Python/SDK scripts for automated data upload, training, and quick testing.

-4. **Python Client Application:** Build and configure a Python app that connects to the published prediction resource, submits test images, and retrieves classification results with probability scores.
+4. **Python Client Application:** Connect to the published prediction resource, submit images, receive detections with labels and confidence scores, and generate annotated output images.

 ## Architecture Diagram